wp-media/adminimize/readme.txt

 = Support Custom Post Type =
 Also it is possible with version 1.7.18 to use on custom post types; hide 'unnecessary' areas on the custom post types for different roles and post types.

-= Compatibility with the plugins for MetaBoxes in Write-area =
-1. You can add your own options, you must only see for css selectors
+= Compatibility with plugins for MetaBoxes in Write-area = You can add your own options, you must only see for css selectors

 = Requirements =
-1. WordPress version 2.8 and later
+* WordPress version 2.8 and later; tested only in last stable version.

 = What does this plugin do? =
 The plugin changes the administration backend and gives you the power to assign rights on certain parts.
 Admins can activate/deactivate every part of the menu and even parts of the sub-menu.
 Meta fields can be administered separately for posts and pages.
 Certain parts of the write menu can be deactivated separately for admins or non-admins.
 The header of the backend is minimized and optimized to give you more space and the structure of the menu gets changed to make it more logical - this can all be done per user so each user can have his own settings.